-- [A] 101.1 Title.
-These regulations shall be known as the International Plumbing Code of [NAME OF JURISDICTION] hereinafter referred to as "this code." - [A] 101.2 Scope.
+[A] 101.1 Title.
+These regulations shall be known as the International Plumbing Code of [NAME OF JURISDICTION] hereinafter referred to as "this code."

+[A] 101.2 Scope.
 The provisions of this code shall apply to the erection, installation, alteration, repairs, relocation, replacement, addition to, use or maintenance of plumbing systems within this jurisdiction.
-This code shall also regulate nonflammable medical gas, inhalation anesthetic, vacuum piping, nonmedical oxygen systems and sanitary and condensate vacuum collection systems.
+This code shall regulate non-flammable medical gas, inhalation anesthetic, vacuum piping, nonmedical oxygen systems and sanitary and condensate vacuum collection systems.
 The installation of fuel gas distribution piping and equipment, fuel-gas-fired water heaters and water heater venting systems shall be regulated by the International Fuel Gas Code.
-Provisions in the appendices shall not apply unless specifically adopted. - Exception: Detached one- and two-family dwellings and multiple single-family dwellings (townhouses) not more than three stories high with separate means of egress and their accessory structures shall comply with the International Residential Code. - [A] 101.3 Intent.
-The purpose of this code is to provide minimum standards to safeguard life or limb, health, property and public welfare by regulating and controlling the design, construction, installation, quality of materials, location, operation and maintenance or use of plumbing equipment and systems. - [A] 101.4 Severability.
+Provisions in the appendices shall not apply unless specifically adopted.

+Exception: Detached one- and two-family dwellings and multiple single-family dwellings (townhouses) not more than three stories high with separate means of egress and their accessory structures shall comply with the International Residential Code.

+- [A] 101.3 Intent.
+The purpose of this code is to establish minimum standards to provide a reasonable level of safety, health, property protection and public welfare by regulating and controlling the design, construction, installation, quality of materials, location, operation and maintenance or use of plumbing equipment and systems. - [A] 101.4 Severability.
 If any section, subsection, sentence, clause or phrase of this code is for any reason held to be unconstitutional, such decision shall not affect the validity of the remaining portions of this code.